ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 go through all the steps and explain relevant topics as we go.
 If you prefer to implement CMOR fixes, please read the documentation [here](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/develop/fixing_data.html#fixing-data).
-While fixes are implemented slightly differently, conceptually the process is the same and the concepts explained in this episode are still useful.
+While fixes are implemented in a different way, the objective is exactly the same, and the concepts explained in this episode are still useful.

 ## Obtaining the data

-> ## Get the data
-> The data for this episode is available via the [FluxCom Data
-> Portal](http://www.bgc-jena.mpg.de/geodb/BGI/Home).
-First you'll need to
-> register.
-After registration, in the dropdown boxes, select FLUXCOM as the data
-> choice and click download.
+The data for this episode is available via the [FluxCom Data Portal](http://www.bgc-jena.mpg.de/geodb/BGI/Home).
+First you'll need to register.
+After registration, in the dropdown boxes, select FLUXCOM as the data choice and click download.
 Three files will be displayed.
-Click the download
-> button on the "FLUXCOM (RS+METEO) Global Land Carbon Fluxes using CRUNCEP
-> climate data".
-You'll be send an FTP address to access the server.
-Connect
-> to the server, follow the path in your email, and look for the file
-> `raw/monthly/GPP.ANN.CRUNCEPv6.monthly.2000.nc`.
-Download that file and save in
-> in a folder called `/RAWOBS/Tier3/`.
+Click the download button on the "FLUXCOM (RS+METEO) Global Land Carbon Fluxes using CRUNCEP climate data".
+You'll receive an email with the FTP address to access the server.
+Connect to the server, follow the path in your email, and look for the file `raw/monthly/GPP.ANN.CRUNCEPv6.monthly.2000.nc`.
+Download that file and save in in a folder called `/RAWOBS/Tier3/`.

->
-> Note: you'll need a user-friendly ftp client.
+Note: you'll need a user-friendly ftp client.
 On Linux, `ncftp` works okay.
-{: .challenge}

 > ## What is the deal with those "tiers"?
 >